-James is responsible for the Creative & Contextual curriculum for the Access, Undergraduate and Postgraduate courses.
+James is responsible for the postgraduate curriculum and development.
 He teaches Film, Music, Creative and Contextual work.

-James composes both traditional concert repertoire and music for televsion.
-He is interested in developing harmonic and structural languages that respond to the history and heirarchies of western music.
+James composes both traditional concert repertoire and music for television.
+He is interested in developing harmonic and structural languages that respond to the history and hierarchies of western music.
 James has also worked extensively as a producer, composer and in post-production.